The Optus Glean promise: predictability

 In Ireland, the commercial cleaning market is dominated by two extremes.
 At the top, multinational facilities management companies like Bidvest Noonan, Chubb, and ISS serve enterprise-scale clients with contracts worth hundreds of thousands per year.
 At the bottom, thousands of sole traders and micro-operators compete on price alone, often with minimal insurance, no Garda vetting, and no formal quality systems.

-Optus Glean occupies the space between these extremes.
+As a commercial cleaning Ireland provider, Optus Glean occupies the space between these extremes.
 We are large enough to handle multi-site contracts across all 26 counties with €6.5M public liability insurance, Garda vetted teams, and formal quality management — but small enough to provide the personal service, flexibility, and accountability that multinationals cannot.
 If you employ 10 to 500 people, we are built for you.

 Types of Commercial Cleaning